- YouTube money calculator

 Revenue Split

 YouTube gives creators 55% of the ad revenue.
 That means if an advertiser pays $100, the creator gets $55.
 The rest goes to YouTube.
-Over the last three years, YouTube has paid more than $70 billion to creators, artists, and media companies.
+Over the last four years, YouTube has paid more than $70 billion to creators, artists, and media companies.

 How Much Per View?